Rumpunzel/rpg-thingy/rules/assets.md

 |     **7**      |         3          |
 |    **...**     |        ...         |

-A masterpiece does not degrade if used on a test with difficulty equal to its masterpiece rating or less.

 ### Masterpiece Traits

 Additionally, all masterpieces have a masterpiece [Trait](character#traits) describing its exceptional quality with rating equal to is masterpiece rating.
 Increasing a masterpiece's quality rating might increase the masterpiece trait's rating while degrading a masterpiece's quality rating might result in it losing its masterpiece rating and with it its masterpiece trait.

 When you test a skill, you may invoke **1** of your assets' masterpiece traits either on a test fitting of that asset's purpose or by describing how you would leverage that trait to your advantage.
 When you do, add its masterpiece trait's rating as dice to your roll.
+This does not degrade the asset.

 You may only invoke a single of your assets' masterpiece traits per test.
 If there are multiple fitting traits, you may only choose **1** of them.